carbon-design-system/carbon/src/components/text-area/README.md

 #### Using Form Requirement with Text Area

 All form elements use the same HTML and CSS for enabling form requirements and validations.
-See README in form for details.